Cloud Security Audit: Everything You Need to Know

 Cloud security audits are necessary to ensure that cloud-hosted applications and data are kept safe from unauthorized access and theft.
 Cloud providers level the ground for businesses by allowing them to host their apps and data in the cloud.

-What is a cloud security audit?
+What is a Cloud Security Audit?

 Type of Cloud ServiceSecurity Responsibilities of Cloud ProvidersSecurity Responsibilities of Clients